-With 20 years of experience in Information Technology, Melissa Daley created, Orca Intelligence in 2014, to offer a unique methodology to decrease the time it takes to capture, analyze and manage software requirements.
-She believes software, though not tangible, is very similar to building design and architecture and requires the same governance and best practices.
+With 20 years of experience in Information Technology, Melissa Daley created Orca Intelligence in 2014.
+Her purpose was to offer a unique methodology to decrease the time it takes to capture, analyze and manage software requirements.
+She believes software, though not tangible, is very similar to building design and architecture, and requires the same governance and best practices.
 Her method encompasses features such as cataloging and maintaining requirements for reuse on other projects.
 This methodology saves requirements analysis and management time.
-Across Agile teams, her methods have proven to kept stakeholders and software engineers organized throughout the entire software development life cycle.
-In addition, her Agile project management skills produce incremental success that kept teams on schedule and within budget.
-Among her colleagues she is commonly known to have foreknowledge, like that in the Minority Report.
-As a result, she is turning this innate aptitude into the Episteme application.
+Across Agile teams, her methods have proven to keep stakeholders and software engineers organized throughout the entire software development life cycle.
+In addition, her Agile project management skills produce incremental success that keep teams on schedule and within budget.
+Among her colleagues, she is commonly known to have foreknowledge, like that in the Minority Report.
+As a result, she has turned this innate aptitude into the Episteme application.

-In 2007 Melissa Daley founded, iT Gets Better as a 501 c 3 non-profit organization, in Atlanta, GA, to assist youth organizations with Information Technology (IT).
+In 2007, Melissa Daley founded, iT Gets Better as a 501c3 non-profit organization, in Atlanta, GA, to assist youth organizations with Information Technology (IT).
 In 2008, Melissa founded iGB Associates Inc. to support for-profit organizations with their IT services.
-Since then iGB Associates was sold in 2009.
+It was later sold in 2009.

 As a first generation American, Melissa attributes her skills to the math skills of her mother and growing up working with her dad; using his cost-effective skills within his home improvement business.
-She enjoys traveling, mediating, eating her families Jamaican cuisines, giving advice to her 11 nieces, nephews and god-children, making people laugh, dancing, home design and improvement and watching sports, specifically the Dallas Cowboys.
+She enjoys traveling, meditating, eating her family's Jamaican cuisines, giving advice to her 11 nieces, nephews and god-children, making people laugh, dancing, home design and improvement and watching sports; specifically the Dallas Cowboys.